top of page

 about

-I work primarily in metaethics and normative ethics (in the virtue tradition).
-My next book project develops and defends a pluralist Aristotelian account of human goodnesses and virtues.
+I work primarily in metaethics and normative ethics.
+My current book project, Being and Becoming Good: On the Diversity of Human Goodness and Virtue, under contract with Oxford University Press, develops and defends an inclusivist Aristotelian metaethics and ethics.
 Other of my teaching experience and research interests lie in the history of ethics, political and legal philosophy, bioethics, Aristotle, and philosophy of religion.
 My book, God and Morality (Cambridge University Press) is available online and for order in print here

-From 2019 to 2021 I worked with Dr. Krista Mehari (Psychology, University of South Alabama), Dr. Joseph Currier (Psychology, University of South Alabama), and Marie Chastang (United Methodist Inner City Mission) on an interdisciplinary project to develop virtue-promotive interventions for adolescents in an under-resourced urban context.
-Learn more about our program, Empowered, here.
+From 2019 to 2021 I worked with Dr. Krista Mehari (Psychology, University of South Alabama), Dr. Joseph Currier (Psychology, University of South Alabama), and Marie Chastang (United Methodist Inner City Mission) on an interdisciplinary project to develop a positive youth development intervention for adolescents in an under-resourced urban context.
+Learn more about our program,

 I earned my PhD in philosophy at Georgetown University, and then was a postdoctoral researcher at the University of Notre Dame on the Hope and Optimism Project.
 In fall 2016, I joined the faculty of philosophy at the University of South Alabama where I held a joint appointment in the College of Medicine; I developed and delivered a virtue-based Bioethics curriculum for first through third year medical students.